 NASH remains an under-diagnosed and under-served disease, often due to lack of access to sophisticated or specialized equipment.
 Our precision medicine approach is central to our development strategy for denifanstat in NASH.
 This includes the development of blood-based pharmacodynamic drug response biomarkers, such as tripalmitin, to confirm FASN inhibition and pathway engagement by denifanstat.
 We are also developing blood-based predictive biomarker tests using metabolomics and single nucleotide polymorphisms (SNPs) to more easily identify patients at risk and likely to benefit from treatment.
-We anticipate developing complementary diagnostic tools to benefit patients, clinicians and payors.
+We will continue to validate these tests with the biomarker and liver biopsy results from the ongoing FASCINATE-2 clinical trial and anticipate developing complementary diagnostic tools to benefit patients, clinicians and payors.